 Topic: Become a Microsoft Excel Formulas Pro (2-Part Series)

-Webinar Presented by: Donna Gilliland, award-winning technology instructor, certified technology trainer, president of MOSTraining
+Presenter: Donna Gilliland, award-winning technology instructor, certified technology trainer, and president of MOSTraining

 Want to power up your Excel formula knowledge and go beyond the double-click of the AutoSum?
 Fasten your seat belts and get ready for a power hour of super useful Excel formulas!